Why text in exported SVG images may not display correctly

 All modern browsers including Chrome, Firefox, Safari and Microsoft Edge support foreign objects.

-The exported SVG will not show all labels when the SVG image file is viewed in most SVG editors (such as Inkscape and Illustrator), as well as some online services such as Wordpress.
-Instead, you will see a short version of the label and a warning Text is not SVG - cannot display at the bottom of the SVG export.
+An exported SVG with complex HTML labels will not display all of those labels when the SVG image file is viewed in most SVG editors (such as Inkscape and Illustrator), as well as some online services such as Wordpress.
+Instead, a short version of the label and a warning Text is not SVG - cannot display will be included in the file.
 This warning can be suppressed by using the svg-warning=0 URL parameter.